Vincent Evans (journalist): Biography

 The strong national feeling which manifested itself in Wales during the last two decades of the nineteenth century looked to the ‘London Welsh’ for guidance, and Evans's interests and associations connected him with many bodies, and in particular with the university colleges at Aberystwyth and Bangor of the University of Wales, of which he was a governor, and which in 1922 conferred upon him the honorary degree of LL.D.
 Among other offices he was a governor of the Welsh National Museum and the National Library of Wales; president in 1918 of the Cambrian Archaeological Society; chairman of the executive committee of the Welsh Bibliographical Society; treasurer of the Welsh Folk-Song Society; and he took a large part in organizing and recruiting the London Welsh battalions during the war of 1914–1918.
-Although he made no claim to scholarship, many articles of useful comment and careful compilation were published by him in the Cymmrodor and the Transactions of the Cymmrodorion Society.
+Although he made no claim to scholarship, many articles of useful comment and careful compilation were published by him in Y Cymmrodor and the Transactions of the Honourable Society of Cymmrodorion.

-Evans, who was knighted in 1909 for his services to Wales, and appointed Member of the Order of the Companions of Honour in 1922, was of sturdy build, somewhat above the middle height, with a large and striking head, typical of the people of the uplands of Merioneth.
+Evans, who was knighted in 1909 for his services to Wales, Sheriff of Merionethshire in 1919, and appointed Member of the Order of the Companions of Honour in 1922, was of sturdy build, somewhat above the middle height, with a large and striking head, typical of the people of the uplands of Merioneth.
 He married in 1881 Annie Elizabeth (died 1898), daughter of Thomas Beale, of Oxford, and had a son, Mr. Lewis Noel Vincent Evans, CB, deputy director of public prosecutions, and a daughter.
 Evans died in London 13 November 1934.